ECC-BFMC/Embedded_Platform/doc/source/hardware/drivers.rst

 Drivers namespace
 =================

-The drivers namespace contains some drivers to interact with actuators and sensors.
+This namespace contains some applications to interact with actuators and sensors.
 In our case, three different drivers are realized: dc motor driver, servo motor driver and quadrature counter.